 Semi-truck and trailer on rural road

-You may know the rural roads around your farm or ranch like the back of your hand.
-But don’t mistake that familiarity for safety.
+You drive them every day.
+So it’s natural to know the rural roads around your farm or ranch like the back of your hand.
+But familiarity isn't the same as safety.

-Every time you get behind the wheel, safety matters — especially on rural roads.
-Rural Road Safety Week, taking place this year from July 14 to 18, is a timely reminder of our shared responsibility to drive safely and look out for one another.
-Use this week to recommit to safe driving habits and ensure that everyone who leaves the farm in the morning returns home safe and healthy at the end of the day.
+Every time you get behind the wheel, safety matters.
+That's especially true on rural roads.
+Rural Road Safety Week, from July 13 – July 17, 2026, is a timely reminder of our shared responsibility to drive carefully and look out for one another.
+Use this week to recommit to safe driving habits and make sure that everyone who leaves the farm in the morning returns home safe and healthy at the end of the day.

-This Rural Road Safety Week, Nationwide is proud to join the National Center for Rural Road Safety in shining a spotlight on some of the ways you can help keep your rural roads safe.
+This Rural Road Safety Week, Nationwide is proud to join the National Center for Rural Road Safety in highlighting some of the ways you can help keep your rural roads safe.

 Understanding and preventing rural road dangers

-There’s a big misconception about rural roads.
-Most think they’re inherently safer than their urban counterparts.
-Though they see less traffic, rural roads often present a greater risk and higher fatality rates.
+There’s a common misconception about rural roads.
+Most assume they’re safer than city streets.
+While they see less traffic, rural roads often carry greater risk and higher fatality rates.
 Several factors contribute to this increased danger including:

 • Higher speeds